-Congratulations to Rachel Margis of TDS Telecom for her selection as 2018 Q2 Volunteer of the Quarter!
+Congratulations to Central Oregon Daily Meteorologist Dorrell Wenninger from Zolo Media, a subsidiary of TDS Telecom, for his selection as the 2018 Q3 Volunteer of the Quarter!

 TDS aims to celebrate all employees that give back to their communities.
 Click on a year to see the past Volunteer of the Quarter winners.

 Dorrell moved to Bend, Oregon, in April 2018 and made a huge impact in the community in a very short time.
 He not only lends his voice to emcee charitable events, but also gives his time to organizations in need.
 His involvement includes donating platelets, fostering dogs, dancing for charity, cleaning up the buttes and educating people on how technology works in weather forecasting.